Bryce-Biwer/ProcessStarter/README.md

 text = Button 2
 same_line = true # will appear next to Button 1
 ```
+The following will create a large button thrice the size of the set button width and twice the size of button height
+As well as showing the spacing option
 ```
 -Begin Button-
 row_spacing = 1 # creates a blank line